Low-Frequency Noise Performance of Microstrip-Coupled Lumped-Element Aluminum KIDs using Hydrogenated Amorphous Silicon Parallel-Plate Capacitors for NEW-MUSIC: TLS Noise Expectation

 \section{TLS Noise Expectation}

-Our prior measurements of the TLS noise of our a-Si:H PPCs in the 0.1-10~kHz range~\cite{defrance}, reproduced here in Fig.~\ref{fig_1}, enable a prediction for TLS noise in our MS-PPC-LEKIDs at lower frequencies and in the operating conditions used.
-The scaling relation is
+\mrep{In~\cite{defrance}, we characterized the TLS noise of our a-Si:H PPCs in the 0.1-10~kHz range.
+We reproduce here in Fig.~\ref{fig:tls_noise_performance} the design of the devices used for those measurements as well as the measurements themselves.
+We scale from these measurements to predict the TLS noise amplitude in our Al/a-Si:H MS-PPC-LEKIDs.}

-where $A$ is the capacitor area, $E$ the magnitude of the electric field $\vec{E}$, and the subscript $_r$ denotes reference values from our prior work~\cite{defrance}.
-That work used broken power law fits to the TLS data,